-Thomas Enhco, born in Paris, France in 1988, is a French pianist and composer.
-Born in a family of musicians, he starts playing the violin and the piano as a child, with a classical and jazz training in both instruments, as well as composing.
-Since his studies at CMDL (Didier Lockwood's jazz school) and Paris National Conservatory (CNSMDP), he has released 7 albums as a leader and has been playing an average of 120 concerts per year around the world, both in classical and jazz venues and festivals.
+Thomas Enhco, born in Paris, France in September 1988, is a French pianist and composer (jazz and classical music).
+He starts playing the violin and the piano at the age of 3, gives his first concerts and writes his first compositions at 6.
+At the age of 9, Didier Lockwood invites him to perform on stage with him at the jazz festivals of Antibes Juan-les-Pins, Vienne and Marciac.
+He studies jazz at CMDL and classical piano with the great master Gisèle Magnan.
+At 16, he enters the Paris Conservatory (CNSMDP), from which he is expelled two years later.
+Since then, he has released 8 albums as a leader and has been playing an average of 100 concerts per year around the world, both in classical and jazz venues and festivals.

-His first album Esquisse (featuring drums-legend Peter Erskine) comes out in 2006.
-The same year, Thomas becomes Laureate of Fonds d’Action SACEM.
+His first album Esquisse, written and recorded at the age of 15 with his trio (and featuring drums-legend Peter Erskine) comes out in 2006.
+Thomas becomes then Laureate of Fonds d’Action SACEM.

 In 2008 he is spotted by the great Japanese producer Itoh “88” Yasohachi, who makes him record three albums (Someday My Prince Will Come, The Window and the Rain in Japan and Jack and John with Jack Dejohnette and John Patitucci at Avatar Studios in New York) and invites him for ten tours in Japan, in solo, duo and trio.